douglascorrea/todo-api/README.md

 ESLint and Prettier are pretty standard for NodeJS projects.
 I've used a simple rule set for ESLint and Prettier to avoid any conflicts between them. *No Semicolons* and *Single Quotes* are the only rules that I've changed from the default configuration.

 #### Third Party API Integration
+I've decided to sync with Microsoft Todos, using Microsoft Graph API.

+I will describe the flow below, but before let me explain how I've setup this integration.

+I've to create an application on Azure as described in [this tutorial](https://learn.microsoft.com/en-us/graph/auth-register-app-v2).

+I'm using `@azure/msal-node` library for authenticating and `@microsoft/microsoft-graph-client`

+There is one **important detail** while using `msal-node`.
+As we need to do sync "offline", we should be able to call the API in behalf of the user without need the consent OAuth flow, even if the `accessToken` expires.
+Normally we could use a `refreshToken` in an OAuth flow, but the `msal-node` library does not exposes this token.
+And they advice to keep using they `acquireTokenSilent` method, which will check in **cache** if you have a valid `accessToken` and if not they will use the `refreshToken` from the same cache.

+The challenge here was that the default **cache** is `in-memory` so it will not persist between application restarts.
+So, I've decided to create a `cachePlugin` to persist such cache in the database.

+Let's go to authentication flow:

+Since there is no authentication in our side, but an OAuth flow is necessary on Microsoft Todo side, I've used the following approach to sync:
+1) We create a user in our application using the `/api/users` endpoint as documented in `/api/docs`
+2) We get the `userId` from the response
+3) I've created a specific endpoint for handling the OAuth flow.
+Normally this endpoint should be called by the client or even handled entirely by the frontend client.
+But for demonstration purposes I've decided to implement the entire flow in the backend.
+So with the `userId` from step 2 we call `/api/users/:userId/auth/microsoft/signin` endpoint which will redirect to Microsoft OAuth flow.
+4) The user will login in Microsoft and grant access to our application to access the Microsoft Todo API
+5) When the OAuth flow is completed, Microsoft will redirect to our `/api/users/:userId/auth/microsoft/callback` endpoint with the `code` and `state` parameters and we will sync the user's `todoLists` and `todos` with Microsoft Todo API.
+So the user that has `userId` will have all lists and todo lists from the Microsoft logged account.

+6) From now forward the Todos and TodosList should be kept in sync.
+For doing this I'll implement a *hook* in `TodoListsService` and `TodoService` that every mutation on our side will also call `MicrosoftTodoService` for doing that mutation in Microsoft Todo API.
+Also, during the sync process on step 5, I will use the `subscribe` endpoint from Microsoft Graph API to set a webhook for our application to receive notifications when the user's `todoLists` and `todos` are changed in Microsoft Todo API.
+So, when a change is detected in Microsoft Todo API, we will also update our database.
+ (**THIS STEP 6 IS STILL IN PROGRESS**)

 **This is work in progress**

 #### File Structure